STANDARDIZED URBAN FISH FARMING

 Short assembly time

-We assemble the system in three units in our headquarter and carry them to the customer for final assembly on site.
+We assemble the system in four units in our headquarter and carry them to the customer for final assembly on site.
 The system is installed and operational within a few days.

 Low space requirements